pindari glacier trek

 What makes it more amazing is its summit, from where you can see four of the five highest peaks in the world — Mount Everest, Kangchenjunga, Lhotse, and Makalu, in a 360-degree panoramic view.
 From Tumling you can see three peaks.

-When I did the Sandakphu trek, back in 2016, it was very different.
+When I did the Sandakphu trek, a few years ago, it was very different.
 There were only two ways to do it.
 One, of course, was walking the entire route (which takes 5 days) and two (you do it in a classic Land Rover).
 Back then, the road was very risky too, demotivating many people to do it in a jeep and prefer walking.

 And then the road construction work started.
 Just like most places in the Himalayas – whether it is a Delhi to Manali route or Manali to Leh – Sandakphu trek also got a needless makeover.

-Here’s a picture of how the road looked back in 2016.
-Now if you visit, it will be a proper tar road.
+Here’s a picture of how the road looked back in before the road was constructed.
+Now if you visit, it will be a proper cemented road.

 So yea, the charm of following any Sandakphu trek itinerary – whether you walk to the last point or do it in a jeep – is somewhere lost.
 But if you still decide to visit it and wondering how to self-plan it, here is how…